 The current version of the parser requires Java 6 (JDK1.6) or later.
 (You can also download an old version of the parser, version 1.4, which runs under JDK 1.4, or version 2.0 which runs under JDK 1.5, but those distributions are no longer supported.)
 The parser also requires a reasonable amount of memory (at least 100MB to run as a PCFG parser on sentences up to 40 words in length; typically around 500MB of memory to be able to parse similarly long typical-of-newswire sentences using the factored model).

 The parser is available for download, licensed under the GNU General Public License (v2 or later).
 Source is included.
 The package includes components for command-line invocation, a Java parsing GUI, and a Java API.
 The parser code is dual licensed (in a similar manner to MySQL, etc.).
 Open source licensing is under the full GPL, which allows many free uses.
-For distributors of proprietary software, commercial licensing with a ready-to-sign agreement is available.
+For distributors of proprietary software, commercial licensing is available.
 If you don't need a commercial license, but would like to support maintenance of these tools, we welcome gift funding.

 The download is a 54 MB zipped file (mainly consisting of included grammar data files).
 If you unpack the zip file, you should have everything needed.
 Simple scripts are included to invoke the parser on a Unix or Windows system.
 For another system, you merely need to similarly configure the classpath.

 As of version 3.4 in 2014, the parser includes the code necessary to run a shift reduce parser, a much faster constituent parser with competitive accuracy.
 Models for this parser are linked below.

 The main technical ideas behind how these parsers work appear in these papers.
 Feel free to cite one or more of the following papers depending on what you are using.
 Since the parser is regularly updated, we appreciate it if papers with numerical results reflecting parser performance mention the version of the parser being used.